xinruili07/takehome-assignment/README.md

 $ cd takehome-assignment
 ```

+*Note: if you get an error after running the `git` command, make sure to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).*

 Now open a second terminal and navigate to this cloned repository.
-In one of the terminals, run `cd backend` then follow the [backend instructions](backend/README.md).
+In one of the terminals, type `cd backend` then follow the [backend instructions](backend/README.md).
-In the other, run `cd vue-frontend` then follow the [frontend instructions](frontend/README.md).
+In the other, type `cd vue-frontend` then follow the [frontend instructions](frontend/README.md).

 [Postman](https://www.getpostman.com/) or [Advanced REST Client](https://install.advancedrestclient.com/install) will be useful for testing your backend as you go.
+These are applications that can send various types of HTTP requests to specified endpoints.
 Click on the links to download whichever one you prefer.
 Note that the Postman examples are about a different scenario, but they should help you to use it.

 For this assignment, we don't recommend using Eclipse; instead, we recommend using either [VSCode](https://code.visualstudio.com/download) or [Atom](https://atom.io/) as your code editor.

 # Exercise

 The following exercise will have you learn and apply some Vue and Flask to build a tool to keep track of your progress in multiple TV shows.
+Check the README in the `backend` folder for more detailed instructions!

 ## Flask